 To keep your email marketing efforts profitable, it’s important to stay on top of email marketing trends and develop a solid and sustainable marketing strategy.
-In this article, we’ll be going through all the ways you can step up your email marketing game and get ahead of your competitors in 2019!
+In this article, we’ll be going through all the ways you can step up your email marketing game and get ahead of your competitors this 2020!

 While we’ve all been taught never to judge a book by its cover, we can’t help but judge an email by its subject line.

 It may seem like such a minor part of your entire email marketing strategy, but the subject line is actually considered the most important part of your entire email solely because it’s what gets people to open!